-Michael J. Rowny Mr. Rowny, age 57, has served as a director of Ciena since August 2004.
+Mr. Rowny, age 57, has served as a director of Ciena since August 2004.
 Mr. Rowny has been Chairman of Rowny Capital, a private equity firm, since 1999.
-From 1994 to 1999, and previously from 1983 to 1986, Mr. Rowny was with

-Capital, a private equity limit, since 1995, From 1994 to 1999, and previously from 1905 to 1996, Mr. Rowly was Will MCI Communications in positions including President and Chief Executive Officer of MCI's International Ventures, Alliances and Correspondent Group, acting Chief Financial Officer, Senior Vice President of Finance, and Treasurer.
+From 1994 to 1999, and previously from 1983 to 1986, Mr. Rowny was with MCI Communications in positions including President and Chief Executive Officer of MCI's International Ventures, Alliances and Correspondent Group, acting Chief Financial Officer, Senior Vice President of Finance, and Treasurer.